 Purpose and Scope

-This document describes the EFET Electronic Settlement Process (eSM Process).
+This document describes the Electronic Settlement Process (eSM Process) by Energy Traders Europe.

 Target Audience

 This document is for business analysts and IT professionals in commodity trading who want to provide standardized trade information in the CpML format for invoicing and settlement processes as imposed by master agreements.